The Haunted History of Venice, Italy's Poveglia Island

-Weary of an island in their beloved lagoon being characterized as a "festering blemish ... the waves reluctantly lapping its darkened shores" (from a book called TRUE Hauntings from Around the World, emphasis not mine) or "nothing more than a cesspool of pure dread" (according to the hyperbolic host of a show called Ghost Adventures), Venetians have done what they can to tamp down overheated rumors about Poveglia.
-They deny being frightened of the place and tend not to mention the plague pits or mental hospital when discussing the island's history; a recent article in Venice magazine claimed that the institutional ruins which dominate Poveglia were nothing more than a rest home for the elderly.
+Weary of an island in their beloved lagoon being characterized as a "festering blemish ... the waves reluctantly lapping its darkened shores" (from a book called TRUE Hauntings from Around the World, emphasis not mine) or "nothing more than a cesspool of pure dread" (according to Zak Bagans, the hyperbolic host of Ghost Adventures), Venetians have done what they can to tamp down overheated rumors about Poveglia.
+They deny being frightened of the place and tend not to mention the plague pits or mental hospital when discussing the island's history; an article in Venice magazine claimed that the institutional ruins which dominate Poveglia were nothing more than a rest home for the elderly.

 But as long as the island remains tantalizingly off-limits to tourists and crammed with rotting buildings that are just a gondola ride from some of Europe's priciest real estate, rumors will keep flying and people will keep telling scary stories about it.
 I wanted to sort out the truth from the rumors, the legends from the dismissive shrugs of the locals.
-In Venice for five days to write about the city for mental_floss (the first installment is here), I couldn't pass up exploring the "island of terror."
+In Venice for five days to write about the city for Mental Floss, I couldn't pass up exploring the "island of terror."
 What I found there was both stranger and more innocuous than anything I had heard.

 Approaching the island, the first thing you see is the bell tower.
 It's the most visible and also one of the oldest structures on the island, the only remnant of a 12th-century church that was abandoned and destroyed hundreds of years ago.
 The tower was turned into a lighthouse in the 18th century, and now serves no purpose other than as a landmark (unless you're a suicidal, possibly-legendary mad doctor).